pnugues/Spelling-Corrector-in-Prolog/README.md

 ~~~
   where correct/2 is the correction predicate, the first argument, the word to correct, and the second one, the corrected word.

 The Prolog program tries to follow the structure of the original in Python.
 It is longer however, 53 lines vs. 21, as Prolog lacks many built-in functions available in Python as well as regular expressions.
-Using regexes, the tokenizing part, for example, takes one line in Python while it takes 8 lines in Prolog.
+Using regexes, the tokenizing part, for example, takes only one line in Python while it takes 8 lines in Prolog.